twosixlabs/armory-library/README.md

 from the evaluation can be found in the output directory.
 To later close the interactive container simply run CTRL+C from the terminal where this command was ran.

-## armory launch
-* `armory launch <armory|pytorch-deepspeech>`
-This will launch a framework specific container, with appropriate mounted volumes, for the user to attach to for debugging purposes.
-A command to attach to the container will be returned from this call, and it can be ran in a separate terminal.
-To later close the interactive container simply run CTRL+C from the terminal where this command was ran.

-* `armory launch <armory|pytorch-deepspeech> --jupyter`.
-Similar to the interactive launch, this will spin up a container for a specific framework, but will instead return the web address of a jupyter lab server where debugging can be performed.
-To close the jupyter server simply run CTRL+C from the terminal where this command was ran.

-## armory exec
-* `armory exec <armory|pytorch-deepspeech> -- <cmd>`
-This will run a specific command within a framework specific container.
-A notable use case for this would be to run test cases using pytest.
-After completion of the command the container will be removed.

-Note: Since Armory launches Docker containers, the python package must be run on system host (i.e. not inside of a docker container).

 ### Example usage:
 ```bash
 pip install armory-testbed